 - Reduced inhibitions

 - Unintended emotional bonding

 Small doses of MDMA, referred to as a “microdose,” do not produce any of these strong effects.
-A real microdose should not produce any acute effects that are noticeable, but rather a psychological and social benefit from regularly consuming microdoses.
+A microdose does not produce any acute effects that are noticeable, but rather provides psychological, creative, and social benefits when regularly consumed.
 These effects include: